alephbeis/indesign-scrips/README.md

 ## Available scripts
 - ExportPDF.jsx — Export Normal and/or Reversed PDFs in one go using a chosen PDF preset.
 Options include: remove first two pages (for reversed export), security restrictions, hyperlinks/bookmarks/layers toggles, viewer preferences (auto-open), and progress feedback.
 Non-destructive (restores preferences).
+- BulkVariantPDFReverse.jsx — Batch export reversed-variant PDFs across multiple documents or variants using a chosen PDF preset; designed for folder-based processing.
 - ExportPlainRTF.jsx — Export a text-only RTF: removes all formatting and objects; preserves page breaks; includes page numbers per page with section-aware numbering; center-aligns text.
 - ReplaceObject.jsx — Single dialog to either move items between layers (then delete the source layer) or move/merge parent (master) spreads (then delete the source parent).
 Includes options for master items, guides, and skipping locked items.
 - DeleteHebrewMarks.jsx — Dialog to remove Hebrew marks: Nikud (vowel points), Teamim (cantillation), Meteg selectively (not after Kamatz), all Meteg, or all of the above.
 Reports counts.